soundasleep/jevon.org/wiki/my-understanding-of-svn-and-git.md

 I think this means there's almost no difference between `git merge A` into B, and `git merge B` into A - they do the same thing - but in the first case, we have A and C as tree heads, and in the second base, B and C.

 This also means that a Git merge only considers the two top commits (repository snapshots) of each branch, which is why merge conflicts are so massive and requires you to re-edit whole files.
-Whereas Subversion considers the combination of all change sets, and only requires editing of conflicting individual merges.
+Whereas Subversion considers the combination of all change sets, and only requires editing of conflicting individual diffs.

 ===Rebase===
 * In Git, a "rebase" sets the parent commit of the current branch root, to the parent commit of the source branch, and then transforms every previous branch commit to a new tree, and sets the parent commit of this tree to the top of the new branch root.